 Nightline is a listening ear service that operates through term time.
 Volunteers are required to help run this service and training is provided to successful candidates.
 This service is not a counselling service, but serves as a first line of contact for a wide range of issues experienced by students.
 Applications are welcomed by students who have attended information sessions in the first semester.

 SVA and SKIP

 Students Volunteer Abroad and Students for Kids International Project are two student run organisations who recruit volunteers with an interest in working in partnership with communities in developing countries.
-Anyone interested in this option should make contact with the societies directly, as they have their own recruitment procedures.
+These student run organisations usually recruit student volunteers by January and so if anyone interested in this option they should make contact with the societies directly, as they have their own recruitment procedures.
 Successful student are expected to give up time in the summer to complete their volunteering.